How to start an organic vegetable garden

-As your plants grow, you will want to inspect them for signs of disease or insect damage.
+As your organic vegetable garden grows, you will want to inspect them for signs of disease or insect damage.
 It’s worth checking that your plants are healthy and watered every few days.
 As they say, prevention is the best cure!

 Mark your veg

-You’ll want to label the vegetables in your garden so you will remember what they are as they begin to grow.
+You’ll want to label the plants in your organic vegetable garden, so you will remember what they are as they begin to grow.
 This also is important you’re planning to grow perennial vegetables as they will live for another growing season.

 Use small wooden stakes to label your organic garden plants.
 Copper, brass, stoneware and other types of plant labels are also available from online gardening stores.

-After researching and preparing, start small.
+After researching how to start an organic vegetable garden, start small.
 Keep nurturing your vegetables with nutrients and water over the growing season.

 Watch out for pest and diseases, if you find one make sure you catch and destroy early.
 It will take ongoing effort for you to produce good crops but it will worth it!

 As you gain more confidence you can start experimenting with different vegetables.
 So get your organic vegetable garden started today!